drew1horn/cmci2/tools/tools.md

         --Drew

 ###Other Tools
-* Vekrsion control: git
+* Version control: git
-* LibreOffice only if we out grow Google Docs
+* LibreOffice only if we outgrow Google Docs